 When your organization has the best product or services, getting the RFP layout of your bid response right can make the difference between a winning bid and losing out on new business.
 Your bid needs to be 100% responsive to the Request for Proposal (RFP) in question.
+A clear RFP structure is key to highlighting your responsiveness without overwhelming the reader.
 That way the person reviewing your proposal knows exactly where to look to evaluate your bid correctly.

 The first thing you’ll need to do, of course, is read through the RFP in its entirety.
 Although, anyone who has seen an RFP will know this isn’t the easiest task.
 RFPs can be very dense.
 Take the time to check each paragraph carefully.

-Keep your responses concise, but your structure comprehensive.
+Keep your responses concise, but your RFP structure comprehensive.

 This may seem contradictory, so allow us to explain.
 When you’re describing a process, product or comparative advantage of your team, it pays to be concise.
 Bid reviewers can easily identify excessive language or empty descriptions.
 That being said, you don’t want to leave out any item in an RFP’s Scope of Work from your proposal.